~ Lemon Thyme Pots de Creme with Lemon Sugar ~

 Lemon Bars from TasteFood

 Inspiration comes in many packages.
 These chocolate orange pots de creme are the result of a baking mistake.
-I set out to make them for a recent dinner party with this result in mind – however I forgot to cover the ramekins while they baked in the oven.
+I set out to make them for a recent dinner party, however I forgot to cover the ramekins while they baked in the oven.
 Covering the ramekins allows the chocolate to set without a thicker top crust forming and detracting from a smooth and creamy consistency throughout the entire pudding.
 My pots de creme were smooth and creamy on the inside, all right, but the top had a firmer mottled texture.
 The taste was the same, but not the look.
 So, I decided to cover the surface with a granular topping which would provide a pleasing and distracting crunch while hiding my mistake.
 I rubbed the zest of an orange into a bowl of sugar.
 The sugar helped to separate the grains of zest and suspend them in granular animation, while the orange added a colorful tinge to the sugar.
 To serve, I garnished each ramekin with a dollop of whipped cream and showered the cream and chocolate with the orange sugar.
 To top it off I sprinkled a few grains of fleur de sel over each.
 It was delicious.
 The orange sugar added a confectionary crunch before dissolving in the mouth, leaving a lingering wisp of sea salt.
 I love it when mistakes like this happen.

 Chocolate Orange Pots de Creme with Fleur de Sel